oniyukii/anxiety/scenes/act4.md

 `bb({eyes:"sad"})`

 {{if _.a4_fears_discussed==1}}
-b: Non so, enough of *me* choosing what to say next. *Tu* che ne dici, umano?
+b: Non so, sono sempre *io* a decidere cosa dire. *Tu* cosa vorresti dire?
 {{/if}}

 {{if _.a4_fears_discussed==2}}
-b: Adesso tocca a te, umano.
-Che ne pensi?
+b: Adesso tocca a te.
+Cosa ne pensi?
 {{/if}}

 {{if _.a4_fears_discussed==3}}
-b: Altro da dire, umano?
+b: Che altro ti viene in mente?
 {{/if}}

 `Game.OVERRIDE_CHOICE_SPEAKER = "h"`